jadecobra/python_tdd_exercises/LISTS.md

     ```
     the test passes

-## How to view the attributes and methods of a list
+## View the attributes and methods of a list

 In [Classes](./CLASSES.md) we cover how to view the `attributes` and `methods` of an object. let us do the same for `lists`